How Technical Writers Document APIs

 - Ask relevant questions.

-5. Plan Your Structure
+5. Plan Your API Documentation Structure

 Think of your documentation like a house.
 You need a solid foundation and clear rooms where everything belongs.
 Here’s a tried-and-true structure: